Olivier-Boudeville/us-web/doc/universal-webserver-technical-manual-english.rst

 - after 24 days: 76 MB
 - after 55 days: 80-88 MB

-A more recent server instance is using, after more than 70 days, 60 MB of RSS memory.
+A more recent server instance is using, after more than 70 days, 60 MB of RSS memory, whereas after 30 days another ones was 108 MB.
+Anyway quite low.